FarmDyn/documentation/docs/template/feeding_module.md

 p_mlkPerDay(dcows,"%basBreed%","LC305") = 0.002333333 * sum(t $ (t.pos eq 1), p_OCoeff(dcows,"milk","%basBreed%",t) * 1000);
 ```

-The model differentiates between requirements for energy in NEL, raw protein and maximum dry matter.
-The feeding requirements are descibed by the parameter `p_reqsPhase` for each herd and a certain requirement phase.
-As described earlier, the requirement phases of cows are differentiated at specific, fixed stages during lactation.
-For bulls, heifers, and
-calves, the amount of feeding/requirement phases are defined over the GUI.
+The model differentiates between requirements for energy in net-energy for lactation, raw protein and maximum dry matter.
+The feeding requirements are described by the parameter `p_reqsPhase` for each herd and a certain requirement phase.
+As described earlier, the requirement phases of cows are differentiated into specific, fixed stages during lactation.
+For bulls, heifers, and calves, the amount of feeding/requirement phases are defined over the GUI.
 For each feeding phase, the daily requirements during the production process are identical.

 The requirement functions account for differing start and final weights, as well as daily weight gains of the animals.
 The underlying regression models were kindly provided by the Institut für Tierernährung und Futterwirtschaft of the Bayerische Landesandstalt für Landwirtschaft (LfL)[^1].